-On June 25, 2020, the House of Representatives passed H.R.
-7120, the “George Floyd Justice in Policing Act” for the second time through the House.
+On March 9, 2021, the House of Representatives passed H.R.
+1280, the “George Floyd Justice in Policing Act” for the second time through the House.
 During both pushes, Rep. Jeffries helped lead the charge with respect to passage of this historic police reform bill, which included legislation authored by the Congressman to criminalize the chokehold and other inherently dangerous tactics such as a knee to the neck.
 Rep. Jeffries remains dedicated to working with his colleagues to make transformational police reform a reality and breathe life into the principle of liberty and justice for all.

 Rep. Jeffries has played a major role in shaping the Congressional response to the COVID-19 pandemic.
 He has fought hard to assist state and local governments whose budgets have been devastated by the virus, pushed for an extension of the emergency unemployment benefit and supported efforts to keep everyday Americans in their homes.
 Rep. Jeffries also worked across the aisle with Rep. Peter King (R-NY) to secure billions of dollars in funding for the Metropolitan Transportation Authority in the CARES Act (H.R.
-748, Public Law No: 116-136), which became law in March 2020.
-At home, Rep. Jeffries partnered with Governor Andrew Cuomo to expand testing in hard-hit communities of color by establishing walk-in sites at houses of worship throughout New York City.
+748, Public Law No. 116-136), which became law in March 2020.
+At home, Rep. Jeffries partnered the Governor to expand testing in hard-hit communities of color by establishing walk-in sites at houses of worship throughout New York City.
 He denounced discriminatory social distance policing that targeted communities of color and helped bring about a change in policy.
 In the community, Rep. Jeffries continues to personally distribute food, masks, gloves and hand sanitizer to residents in need.

 In the 115th Congress, Rep. Jeffries worked across the aisle as the lead Democratic sponsor of the FIRST STEP Act (S. 756, Public Law No. 115-391), a strong, bipartisan criminal justice reform bill that the President signed into law in December 2018.
 Rep. Jeffries partnered with Congressman Doug Collins, a conservative Republican from rural Georgia, on the legislation, which is widely viewed as the most meaningful criminal justice reform effort in a generation.